Andrew15-5/IMK4/README.md

 # IMK4 - place where all important files are stored

-Here you can find lab files and corresponding data (if provided), as well as books, lectures and more.
+Here you can find lab and hw files, as well as books, lectures and more.

 Repository acronyms and abbreviations: